Many people love to watch ski jumping. There’s just something exciting and magical about seeing a human practically fly through the air.

 Now that you’ve seen a breakdown of how ski jumping is scored, pay attention to all of the elements the next time you witness an event or watch it on television.

 See if you can guess a skier’s overall score.
 Who knows, you might have a natural talent for ski jump judging.
 At the very least, you’ll be much more invested.

 Have you ever seen a ski jumping event in person?
 Where was it and what did you think of it?
-Let us know in the comments below.
+Let me know in the comments below.